The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2016

-Stilianos Louca (University of British Columbia, CA)
+Stilianos Louca (University of British Columbia, Canada)

 Thesis title: The ecology of microbial metabolic pathways